soraghallaigh/FH-Training-App-Sencha/README.md

 	<script type="text/javascript" src="app/controllers/Map.js"></script>

+## Task

+Try updating your Viewport.js and Home.js files to allow navigation to the Map View.
+This is the same concept as navigating to the twitter view.
+When you have tried this move on to the next steps for a solution.

 ## Step 6

+These steps are only necessary if you have not managed to successfully update your app to allow viewing of the Map View.
 Create an instance of the map view in 'Viewport.js'

 	initComponent: function() {
 	  // Put instances of cards into app.views namespace